JuneTheMistborn/Switch-DaySkipper/README.md

 19. You're almost there!
 You need to install atmega16u2 drivers here: https://www.driverscape.com/download/atmega16u2 (click on the bottom download, the top one is an ad).

-20. Next extract the file (it doesn't matter where), then plug the arduino in, then connect the two pins closest to the reset button with a jumper cable.
+20. Next extract the file (it doesn't matter where).

+21. Then plug the arduino in, then connect the two pins closest to the reset button with a jumper cable.

-21. Then go to device manager>other devices and right click on unidentified device.
+21. Then go to device manager>other devices and right click on unknown device.

 22. Next click update driver and navigate to the driver you just installed and open it.
+You can close out device manager.

 23. After that, go to This PC>Local Disk (C:)>MinGW>bin and find the mingw32-make.exe file, **shift right click** and click copy as path.